 Sweet almond oil is similar to apricot kernel oil, both as a massage oil and for its therapeutic properties.
 You will find that sweet almond oil is usually priced more economically than apricot kernel oil, giving it the edge in affordability.

-Sweet almond oil is extracted from the almond tree which grows in California and the Mediterranean region, amongst various other places world wide.
+Sweet almond oil is extracted from the almond tree which grows in California and the Mediterranean region, amongst various other places worldwide.
 Sweet almond oil is a nourishing oil, making it great for dry or itchy skin.
-It may also help to relieve the symptoms of psoriasis, dermatitis, sunburn and eczema.
+It may also help to relieve the symptoms of psoriasis, dermatitis, sunburn, and eczema.

 Apricot Kernel Oil for Massage

 Apricot kernel oil is more expensive than some of the other massage oils in use.
 It is extracted from the kernels of the apricot tree, now found in many parts of the world.
 Apricot kernel oil is beneficial for dry or mature skin, in addition for sensitive skin.
-It is a nourishing massage oil which can also treat eczema.
+It is a nourishing massage oil that can also treat eczema.

 Sunflower Oil for Massage